 Others have suggested that removing Level 1 will allow teachers to focus more on teaching and less on assessment.
 By reducing their assessment workload, teachers would be free to develop innovative approaches to Year 11 which would be of more value to students than a Level 1 qualification.

-We want to keep NCEA Level 1 as an optional level for those schools and communities that feel it would be of value for them.
+We want to keep NCEA Level 1 as an optional level for schools who want to continue to use this qualification.
 Others would be free to adopt alternative approaches to Year 11, in a way that best meets the needs of their students.

 As part of our rebuild of NCEA standards (change 4 - fewer, larger standards), Level 1 will be refocused on a broad education across a wide range of Learning Areas | Wāhanga Ako.
 We will work closely with teachers and subject associations to build these standards.